theandrew168/sbs-website/content/posts/bloggulus-outage-postmortem.md

 Jun 04 14:51:45 bloggulus systemd[1]: Stopped bloggulus.
 ```

+The error here is pretty clear: Bloggulus is unable to connect to the database running on the same machine.
+Let's see what's going on with the database.

 ## PostgreSQL is Down

+It is important to understand the architecture of Bloggulus: the Caddy reverse proxy, the Go-based web app, and the PostgreSQL database all run on a single [DigitalOcean](https://www.digitalocean.com/) droplet.
+Caddy proxies traffic between the internet and Bloggulus while PostgreSQL stores all of the web app's persistent data (blogs, posts, etc).

+Checking the database logs reveal that it is indeed dead as well:

 ```
 Jun 04 14:51:36 bloggulus systemd[1]: Starting PostgreSQL Cluster 14-main...